jvrana/Pillowtalk/README.md

 p.address # returns Address model through the AddressAssociation model gather from the database
 ```

+Notice how there was no real reference to the address data in the person data.
+Marshpillow magically used a API connection
+to find the address_data and unmarshall it to an Address object!

+### TODO: Show that Marshpillow works like a regular Marshmallow Schema/Model###
+### TODO: New name?
+Marsupial?
+Marshsupial?
+MarshSoupial?
+(I like Marsupial...could have a picture of a koala...)\

 Create new instances and dump them to JSON
 ```python
 a = Address(address_str="Somewhere in Seattle, WA")